Annette Kellerman

 Annette Marie Sarah Kellermann (6 July 1886 – 6 November 1975) was an Australian professional swimmer, vaudeville star, film actress, and writer, usually spelt with a single final n as Annette Kellerman.

 Kellermann was one of the first women to wear a one-piece bathing costume, instead of the then-accepted pantaloons, and inspired others to follow her example.
 Kellerman's swimming costumes became so popular that she started her own fashion line of one-piece bathing suits.
 Kellermann helped popularise the sport of synchronised swimming, and authored a swimming manual.
 She appeared in several movies, usually with aquatic themes, and as the star of the 1916 film A Daughter of the Gods was the first major actress to appear nude in a Hollywood production.
 Kellermann was an advocate of health, fitness, and natural beauty throughout her life.

 Early life

-Annette Kellermann was born in Marrickville, New South Wales, Australia, on 6 July 1886, to Australian-born violinist Frederick William Kellermann, and his French wife, Alice Ellen Charbonnet, a pianist and music teacher.
+Annette Kellermann was born in Darlinghurst, New South Wales, Australia, on 6 July 1886, to Australian-born violinist Frederick William Kellermann, and his French wife, Alice Ellen Charbonnet, a pianist and music teacher.

 At the age of six, a weakness in Kellermann's legs necessitated the wearing of steel braces to strengthen them.
 To further overcome her disability, her parents enrolled her in swimming classes at Cavill's Baths, a tidal swimming pool in the North Sydney suburb of Lavender Bay.
 By the age of 13, her legs were practically normal, and by 15, she had mastered all the swimming strokes and won her first race.
 At this time she was also giving diving displays.